zappyemem/new-world-salon/README.md

 ### ***Persona***

-Ivonne lives in Oslo and loves to hair an hair extension to make her hair longer, she checks online or social media for salons with good reviews from customer experience and satisfaction.
+Ivonne lives in Oslo and want to have an hair extension to make her hair longer, she checks online or social media for salons with good reviews from customer experience and satisfaction.
 She discovers that new world salons have multiple 5 star review and wonders if she could buy quality extensions from New World Stores since she is miles away in Oslo from Stockholm.
 She checks online and discovers New World Salon Online store where she could have access to same quality products the Salon offers her clients and she visit the website.

 *	She visits the store online and discovers she can have same access to all products online.
 *	She can be registered safely as a user.